ultramango/gear360pano/README.md

 Latest Changes:

+- 2018-06-04: added check for Hugin for video script.
 - 2018-04-23: small fixes, updated Windows video stitching - should match Linux version now (may have bugs still), added tests for Windows scripts.
 - 2018-02-18: splitted scripts into Windows and Linux part (.cmd, .sh), updated